West Lavington, West Sussex: Church

+Listed buildings

+As well as the church, there are 14 other listed structures in the parish, including several associated with Cobden and a bridge over the former Rother Navigation at The Wharf in Midhurst.

+Demographics

 In the 2001 census there were 111 households with a total population of 298 of whom 115 were economically active.
 At the 2011 Census the population of the civil parish was 276.